netxms/netxms-doc/admin/visualisation.rst

 Dashboard Rotation
 ------------------

-To create configuration when console displays multiple dashboards one by one in a loop, follow these steps:
+To create configuration when management client displays multiple dashboards one by one in a loop, follow these steps:

 - Create all dashboards you want to show